French Imperial Army (1804–1815): Artillery

-The emperor was a former artillery officer, and reportedly said "God fights on the side with the best artillery."
-As such, French cannons were the backbone of the French Imperial Army, possessing the greatest firepower of the three arms and hence the ability to inflict the most casualties in the least amount of time.
+Emperor Napoleon was a former artillery officer, and once said: "God is on the side with the best artillery".
+Therefore, French cannons were the backbone of the French Imperial Army, possessing the greatest firepower of the three arms and hence the ability to inflict the most casualties in the least amount of time.
 The French guns were often used in massed batteries (or grandes batteries) to soften up enemy formations before being subjected to the closer attention of the infantry or cavalry.
 Superb gun-crew training allowed Napoleon to move the weapons at great speed to either bolster a weakening defensive position or else hammer a potential break in enemy lines.

 Besides superior training, Napoleon's artillery was also greatly aided by the numerous technical improvements to French cannons by General Jean Baptiste de Gribeauval which made them lighter, faster, and much easier to sight, as well as strengthened the carriages and introduced standard-sized calibres.
 In general, French guns were 4-pounders, 8-pounders, or 12-pounders and 6 in howitzers with the lighter calibres being phased out and replaced by 6-pounders later in the Napoleonic Wars.
 French cannons had brass barrels and their carriages, wheels, and limbers were painted olive green.
 Superb organisation fully integrated the artillery into the infantry and cavalry units it supported, yet also allowed it to operate independently if the need arose.
 There were two basic types, Artillerie à pied (foot artillery) and Artillerie à cheval (horse artillery).